d1vanov/quentier/INSTALL.md

 Although it is theoretically possible to use different Qt versions to build Quentier and its dependencies, it is highly not recommended as it can cause all sort of building and/or runtime issues.

+See [the detailed guide](https://github.com/d1vanov/quentier/wiki/Building-and-installation-of-Quentier's-dependencies) on building and installing the dependencies.

 ## Building

 Quentier uses [CMake](https://cmake.org) build system to find all the necessary libraries and to generate makefiles